alimurtadho/buka-lapak-clon-react-native/README.md

 # Bukalapak Clone

 Bukalapak Clone is a clone app of https://bukalapak.com.
 It use React Native as the frontend and Express as the Backend.
-I am working this app at https://dumbways.id and https://arkademy.com Bootcamp class.
-Feels free to contribute to make this app better.

 ![gif](https://github.com/dickyindra/bukalapak-clone/blob/master/New-Project.gif)